API Reference¶

 Connection.copy_to_table()

-.New in version 0.24.0.
+.Added in version 0.24.0.

-- coroutine execute(query: str, *args, timeout: Optional[float] = None) str [source]¶
+- async execute(query: str, *args, timeout: float = None) str [source]

 Execute an SQL command (or commands).